00sapo/wikicfp-ggs/Readme.md

 conferences that are not top and have too few data for a fair rating.
 More details are available on the [GGS website](https://scie.lcc.uma.es:8443/).

-Moreover, The extensions add links to Goggle Scholar and ScimagoJR queries.
+Moreover, the extension adds links to Goggle Scholar and ScimagoJR queries.

 When enabled, the extension add two columns to the conference list.
 If the `GSS` column is `n/a`, it means that: